jasherwood/code_through/README.md

-Code through for CPP527 describing the tidycensus package.
+Code through for CPP527 briefly describing some functions of the tidycensus package.